Zehntor/Comp2017---Yal2JVM/README.txt

 **DEALING WITH SYNTACTIC ERRORS:

-The syntatic error analysis phase is performed by the javacc generated files.
+The syntactic error analysis phase is performed by the javacc generated files.
 Any exceptions produced are treated, a friendly error message is printed and the compilation is aborted